WeChat: Ban and injunction against ban in the United States

 On 6 August 2020, U.S. President Donald Trump signed an executive order, invoking the International Emergency Economic Powers Act, seeking to ban WeChat in the U.S. in 45 days, due to its connections with the Chinese-owned Tencent.
 This was signed alongside a similar executive order targeting TikTok and its Chinese-owned ByteDance.

 The Department of Commerce issued orders on 18 September 2020, to enact the ban on WeChat and TikTok by the end of 20 September 2020, citing national security and data privacy concerns.
 The measures ban the transferring of funds or processing through WeChat in the U.S. and ban any company from offering hosting, content delivery networks or internet transit to WeChat.

 Magistrate Judge Laurel Beeler of the United States District Court for the Northern District of California issued a preliminary injunction blocking the Department of Commerce order on both TikTok and WeChat on 20 September 2020, based on respective lawsuits filed by TikTok and US WeChat Users Alliance, citing the merits of the plaintiffs' First Amendment claims.
-The Justice Department had previously asked Beeler to not block the order to ban the apps saying it would undermine the presidents ability to deal with threats to national security.
+The Justice Department had previously asked Beeler to not block the order to ban the apps saying it would undermine the president's ability to deal with threats to national security.
 In her ruling, Beeler said that while the government had established that Chinese government activities raised significant national security concerns, it showed little evidence that the WeChat ban would address those concerns.

 On 9 June 2021, U.S. President Joe Biden signed an executive order revoking the ban on WeChat and TikTok.
 Instead, he directed the commerce secretary to investigate foreign influence enacted through the apps.

 Montana banned the installation of WeChat on government devices since 1 June 2023.

+Facilitation of drug money laundering

+In March 2026, as part of a pressure campaign by U.S. state attorneys general to disrupt drug money laundering on the app, WeChat, but not Weixin, agreed to respond to U.S. law enforcement requests within 48 hours.
+The attorneys general of North Carolina, South Carolina, Colorado, Kentucky, New Hampshire and New Jersey subsequently asked the Trump administration to take action against WeChat.

-Ban in Canada
+Partial ban in Canada

 In October 2023, Canada banned WeChat on all government devices.